Living Room Conversations are a simple way to connect across divides - politics, age, gender, race, nationality, and

 No facilitator necessary!
 All you need is the conversation guide.
 Everyone in the group is responsible to own and guide the conversation.
 This said, with a video Living Room Conversation it is often helpful to have one of the hosts get things started and watch the time so that the conversation can wrap up in time.

 The materials are absolutely free!
 Living Room Conversations is an open source project.
 Please use, share and modify with attribution to LivingRoomConversations.org.

-The conversation guides–more than 60 of them!–are found under topics on the website.
+The conversation guides—more than 100 of them!— are found under topics on the website.